Policy

 3 – Reimbursement for hotels

-3a – If travelers book hotels according to the guidelines in sections C-1 or C-2, travelers are reimbursed the actual cost per night.
+3a – If travelers comply with sections C1 or C2, travelers are reimbursed the actual cost per night.

-3b – If travelers don’t follow the guidelines in sections C-1 or C-2, travelers are reimbursed the actual cost per night up to the per diem plus taxes and mandatory fees.
+3b – If travelers don’t comply with sections C1 or C2, their bookings are considered errors.
+Travelers who book incorrectly are only reimbursed the actual cost per night, up to the per diem plus taxes and mandatory fees.
 For example, if a traveler used Expedia to book a hotel that cost 2 times the per diem, the traveler would be reimbursed only the per diem plus taxes and fees, not the full cost of the hotel.

 3c – Travelers may choose to book a more expensive hotel but are not reimbursed the extra cost.
 For example, if a traveler could book a hotel within per diem but chooses to book a more expensive hotel instead, the traveler is reimbursed per diem plus taxes and mandatory fees, not the actual cost of the hotel.